“Every child is unique and has gifts, talents and abilities to be nurtured”

-Pillar One at play:
+Pillar One at Play:

-Pillar Two at play:
+Pillar Two at Play:

 Nature is our playground – a place of learning and wonder.
-Children should be free to explore and discover the beauty of the natural world.
-When a child is playing outdoors, they are doing many things – problem solving, testing boundaries and, importantly, learning to fall in love with nature.
+Tamariki should be free to explore and discover the beauty of the natural world, God’s creation.
+When a tamaiti is playing outdoors, they are doing many things – problem solving, testing boundaries and importantly, learning to fall in love with nature.

-Pillar Three at play:
+Pillar Three at Play:

 Rain or shine we are outdoors inviting our tamariki to wonder about the world they live in.
 We aim to use real world experiences to initiate and contribute to learning.